-Thirty years into democracy and one of the areas where discrimination and inequality persists is that in the domestic work sector, where 90%21 of domestic workers are black, African females.
+4.1.42 Thirty years into democracy and one of the areas where discrimination and inequality persists is that in the domestic work sector, where 60% of domestic workers are black, African females.
 These women are generally abused, violated, paid inadequately, treated badly and have no or little protection of their rights as workers.
-A most significant stride made is that of the protection of the domestic worker through the Sectoral Determination No 7: Domestic Worker Sector22 (under s51 (1) of the Basic Conditions of Employment Act, no 75 of 1997), adopted on 15 August 2002.
+A most significant stride made is that of the protection of the domestic worker through the Sectoral Determination No 7: Domestic Worker Sector (under s51 (1) of the Basic Conditions of Employment Act, no 75 of 1667), adopted on 15 August 2002.
 This guarantees domestic workers certain basic conditions of work, a minimum wage, and their access to UIF and sought to regulate this sector.

-A persistent challenge for working women in South Africa is that of sexual harassment at the workplace.
+4.1.43 A persistent challenge for working women in South Africa is that of sexual harassment at the workplace.
 The South African Constitution protects the right to dignity, equality and fair labour practices in terms of the Bill of Rights, which includes the elimination, prevention, and management of all forms of harassment, including gender-based harassment in the workplace with the aim to create safe workplaces that are free of harassment.

-Although sexual harassment in the workplace has been designated an unfair labour practice in the Labour Relations Act, no 66 of 1995, and regulated through a Code of Good Practice on Sexual Harassment (1998) and the Code of Good Practice on the Handling of Sexual Harassment Cases (2005), this is an on-going scourge in the workforce to date.
-The Employment Equity Act, no 55 of 1998 includes harassment as a form of unfair discrimination.
+4.1.44 Although sexual harassment in the workplace has been designated an unfair labour practice in the Labour Relations Act, no 66 of 1665, and regulated through a Code of Good Practice on Sexual Harassment (1668) and the Code of Good Practice on the Handling of Sexual Harassment Cases (2005), this is an on-going scourge in the workforce to date.
+The Employment Equity Act, no 55 of 1668 includes harassment as a form of unfair discrimination.

-South Africa has ratified the ILO C190 on Eliminating Violence and Harassment in the World of Work.
+4.1.45 South Africa has ratified the ILO C160 on Eliminating Violence and Harassment in the World of Work.
 This is the first international treaty to recognise the right of everyone to a world of work free from violence and harassment, including gender-based violence and sexual harassment.
-The Convention was adopted in June 2019 by the ILO and came into force on 25 June 2021.
+The Convention was adopted in June 2016 by the ILO and came into force on 25 June 2021.
+South Africa ratified the Convention and deposited it with the ILO on 26 November 2021, becoming the 10th member state of the ILO to do so.

-21 According to the report produced by the ILO
+&lt;sup>21 According to the report produced by the ILO

-22 Department of Labour: www.gov.za
+&lt;sup>22 Department of Labour: www.gov.za